rethinkdb/www/_posts/2016-02-05-built-with-rethinkdb-turtl.md

 the bottom right-hand corner in order to add a new item.
 The application supports Markdown for formatted text content.
 When authoring a note, the user can optionally add tags and assign it to a board.
-The application includes several other noteworthy features, including full-text searches.
+The application includes several other noteworthy features, including full-text search.

 <img src="/assets/images/posts/2016-02-05-turtl-ui.png">